 Creative, culturally-vibrant, and equitable public public spaces require dedicated stewards.
 These stewards are as varied as the places under their care: Main Streets, parks conservancies, Business Improvement Districts, CDCs, Cultural Districts and others.
 These types of organizations have been increasingly responsible for the shape of their neighborhoods.
 They formulate policy, advocate for city services, serve as platforms for creative expression and, most recently, bulwark communities against the tide of gentrification.
 Though they differ vastly in mandate and capacity, what unites these “place managers” is their vital role in representing community interest in the design and activation of shared spaces.

-The Place Leadership Network will connect and strengthen leaders in the place management field.
-For nine months, local place-based leaders will learn from one another, access a network of expertise and resources, and advance transformative projects for their communities in an institute setting.
-Participants in the program, representing a diverse scale, geography, and constituency of the region, will be compensated for their participation.
-At the conclusion, the Boston Foundation dedicated funds, through a peer recommendation process, to each of the participant programs to implement programs and projects that are developed as part of the Place Leadership Network.
+The Place Leadership Network, a Boston Foundation pilot, connected and strengthened leaders in the place management field.
+For nine months, local place-based leaders learned from one another, accessed a network of expertise and resources, and advanced transformative projects for their communities in an institute setting.
+Participants in the program, representing a diverse scale, geography, and constituency of the region, were compensated for their participation.
+At the conclusion, the Boston Foundation dedicated funds, through a peer recommendation process, to each of the participant programs to implement programs and projects that were developed as part of the Place Leadership Network.

 In July 2019, the Boston Foundation announced that 8 teams had been accepted into the first-ever class of the Place Leadership Network.
-These teams will go through the nine-month curriculumwith an eye toward proposing and completing a project in the public realm at the end of the cycle.
+These teams went through the nine-month curriculum with an eye toward proposing and completing a project in the public realm at the end of the cycle.

 Asian Community Development Corporation, with the Chinese Historical Society of New England, seeking to strengthen and extend Chinatown's cultural footprint by reclaiming underutilized spaces through play and public art.

 Bowdoin Geneva Main Streets, Cape Verdean Community of Boston and Meetinghouse Hill Civic Association, seeking to invest in economic self-sufficiency by transforming 20 vacant parcels into micro-enterprises.

 Central Square Business Improvement District, with the Dance Complex and Community Arts Center, seeking a strategy to retain and expand spaces for creative expression.